Pauan/Immutable/doc/doc.rst

   Returns a new Record_ with ``key`` set to ``value``.

+  This does not mutate the Record_, it returns a new Record_.

+  * If ``key`` does not exist, an error is thrown.

   This function runs in ``O(n)`` time.

-  This does not modify the Record_, it returns a new Record_.

-  If ``key`` does not exist, an error is thrown.

   Examples:

   .. code:: javascript

-    // returns { "foo": 10 }
+    // Returns { "foo": 10 }
     Record({ "foo": 5 }).set("foo", 10);

-    // throws an error
+    // Throws an error
     Record({ "foo": 5 }).set("bar", 10);

 ----